vishalcloudyuga/dcos-docs/1.9/administration/metrics/index.md

 ---
 post_title: Metrics
+feature_maturity: experimental
 menu_order: 3.5
 ---

-The [metrics component](https://github.com/dcos/dcos-metrics) provides operational insight to your DC/OS cluster, providing discrete metrics about your applications and deployments.
-This can include charts, dashboards, and alerts based on cluster, node, container, and application-level statistics.
-The metrics component is natively integrated with DC/OS version 1.9 and later.
+The [metrics component](https://github.com/dcos/dcos-metrics) provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS which choose to send statsd metrics to our Mesos Metrics Module.
+The metrics component is natively integrated with DC/OS version 1.9 and later and is available per-host from the `/system/v1/metrics/v0` HTTP API endpoint.
 No additional setup is required.

 ## Overview
 There are three layers of metrics identified in DC/OS: